NSHWShadow/MidNightHub/README.md

 > - Reposting or using this source **without proper attribution is not allowed**.
 > - Do **not claim this project as your own**.

-Please respect the time and effort invested by the developers.
+Please respect the work and time invested by the developers.

 ---